oscarhlongthinh/Shopping-Cart/README.md

   + equals(): Compares items by name and price.

-Catalog.java
+`Catalog.java`

-* A named collection of Item objects.
+A named collection of Item objects.

-* Methods: add(item), get(index), size(), getName()
+Methods: add(item), get(index), size(), getName()

-ItemOrder.java
+`ItemOrder.java`

-* Represents an order for a single item and quantity.
+Represents an order for a single item and quantity.

-* Methods:
+Methods:

   + getPrice(): Uses Item.priceFor()

   + getItem()

-ShoppingCart.java
+`ShoppingCart.java`

-- Stores a list of ItemOrder objects.
+Stores a list of ItemOrder objects.

-- Methods:
+Methods:

-  • add(itemOrder): Replaces order if item already exists.
+  + add(itemOrder): Replaces order if item already exists.

-  • setDiscount(boolean): Enables/disables a 10% discount.
+  + setDiscount(boolean): Enables/disables a 10% discount.

-  • getTotal(): Computes total order price with optional discount.
+  + getTotal(): Computes total order price with optional discount.

 # 🖥️ GUI Integration
 Two provided files, ShoppingFrame.java and ShoppingMain.java, create a Swing-based interface to interact with the backend: